UBC-CIC/Research-Innovation-Dashboard/docs/DeploymentGuide.md

 4. Tick the box next to it and click `Run job`.
    ![alt text](images/deploymentGuide/deploy-glue-job-run-createEdges.png)

-5. This glue job will now run and populate the database.
-This process will take ~2.5 hours.
-If you navigate to the page you visited in part 3, you can click the glue job name that contains the string `createEdges` and then select the `Runs` tab to view the status of the glue job.
-Once it is finished running the glue job run status will display `Successful`.

-6. Once the `createEdges` glue job is finished executing, follow steps 1-4 again to run the glue job that contains the string `CreateSimilarResearchers`.

-7. No further action is needed.
-This glue job will now run and populate the database.
-This process will take ~14 hours.
+5. No further action is needed.
+This will execute the entire pipeline.
+This process will take ~18 hours.

 ## Step 9: Creating a User